Home/Co-Occurring Conditions/Opioid Addiction

 • Past trauma or untreated PTSD

-• Chronic pain and overuse of prescribed painkillers
+• Chronic pain and extended use of prescribed opioids

-• Lack of emotional support or coping tools
+• Lack of emotional support or healthy coping tools

-• Roughly 60% of those with OUD also experience a mental health disorder.
+• Roughly 60% of people with OUD also live with a mental health disorder

 Consequences of Untreated Opioid Addiction

 Opioid misuse can devastate lives.
-Without treatment, the risks are severe and far-reaching.
-But there is hope—especially when care is focused on the whole person, not just the drug use.
+The risks are severe — but recovery is real, especially when care treats the whole person, not just the drug use.

-Overdose RiskPhysical Health DeclineWorsening Mental HealthRelationship BreakdownFinancial and Legal Problems
+Overdose RiskFentanyl-Contamination RiskPhysical Health DeclineWorsening Mental HealthRelationship BreakdownFinancial & Legal Problems

 How We Treat Opioid Addiction and Mental Health Together

-At DeSoto Memorial Hospital Behavioral Health, our co-occurring outpatient treatment approach is rooted in understanding, structure, and trust.
-We don't treat addiction in isolation—we address the mental and emotional patterns that keep it in place.
+At DeSoto Memorial Hospital Behavioral Health, our outpatient approach is rooted in understanding, structure, and trust.
+We don’t treat addiction in isolation — we address the mental and emotional patterns that keep it in place.

-• Psychiatric Evaluations: In-depth assessment of substance use, trauma, and emotional health.
+• Psychiatric Evaluation: In-depth assessment of substance use, trauma, and emotional health — so your plan starts with the full picture.

-• Individual & Group Therapy: Process trauma, develop coping tools, and learn from others in recovery.
+• Individual & Group Therapy: Evidence-based CBT, DBT, and trauma-informed care.
+Process trauma, build coping tools, and learn from others in recovery.

-• Family Counseling: Heal relationships and build supportive systems at home.
+• Family Counseling: Heal relationships and build supportive systems at home — because recovery happens in relationships.

-Our Intensive Outpatient Program (IOP) offers deeper structure for those needing more frequent care while still maintaining their work or home responsibilities.
+Our Intensive Outpatient Program (IOP) offers deeper structure for those needing more frequent care while still maintaining work and home responsibilities.
+Many people begin at IOP and step down to standard outpatient as they stabilize.

 A supportive group therapy session for opioid addiction recovery